Prerequisites

 - Press Ctrl+C or click the copy button

-- The password is copied and will auto-clear after configurable seconds
+The password is copied and will auto-clear after configurable

-Step 5: Sync Across Devices (Optional)
+Step 6: Sync Across Devices (Optional)

 QtPass works great with Git for syncing your password store: